pixyzehn/AirbnbViewController/README.md

 Copy & paste the AirbnbViewController folder into your project.

-And then, you need to have [project-name]-Bridging-Header.h because AirbnbViewController use Objective-c file.
+And then, you need to have [project-name]-Bridging-Header.h because AirbnbViewController use Objective-C file.

 [project-name]-Bridging-Header.h